Koumala, Queensland: Education

 Koumala State School is a government primary (Prep-6) school for boys and girls at Bull Street (21.6070°S 149.2433°E).
 In 2018, the school had an enrolment of 114 students with 8 teachers (6 full-time equivalent) and 8 non-teaching staff (5 full-time equivalent).

-There is no secondary school in Koumala.
-The nearest secondary school is Sarina State High School in neighbouring Sarina to the north.
+There are no secondary schools in Koumala.
+The nearest goverbnebt secondary school is Sarina State High School in neighbouring Sarina to the north.

 Amenities

 The Mackay Regional Council operates a mobile library service on a fortnightly schedule at Bull Street near the school.

 The Koumala branch of the Queensland Country Women's Association meets at the CWA Hall at 33 Brown Street (21.6074°S 149.2451°E).